jmhutchison/QGIS-Training-Manual/vector_classification/classification.rst

 month, etc.

 In the example above, we used nominal classification to show different land cover areas.
-Now we will use ratio classification to classify the farms by area.
+Now we will begin a new project, and look at ratio classification to classify villages by area.

 * Save your rural symbology (if you want to keep it) by clicking on the :guilabel:`Save Style ...` button in the :guilabel:`Style` dialog.

-We're going to reclassify the layer, so existing classes will be lost if not saved.

 * Close the :guilabel:`Style` dialog.
+* Save and close your current project.

+Now we will begin our new exercise.

+* Open a new, blank project
-* Open the layer attributes for the :guilabel:`rural` layer.
+* Open the layers :guilabel:`Sulawesi_dist_32750` and :guilabel:VillagePolyBarSin_32750`.
+* Change the colour styles if necessary.

-We want to classify these farms by area, but there's a problem: they don't have an area field!
-We'll have to make one.
+We want to classify these villages by area, but there is a problem: they do not have an area field!
+We will have to make one.

 * Enter edit mode by clicking this button: